austinreadhoff/rolladex/project.md

 ---

 ## Backlog, low-priority items, and Stray Thoughts, in no particular order
+- fancybar math (like roll20) - how UI?
+- Rething spellbook UI for viewing descrptions
 - pf2e has been ignored since 0.3.1,  Update and bring up to speed with improvements
+- opening a modal by any means should close all others
 - roll20 iframe?
 - spell rest type doesn't look selected by default (it functionally is tho)
 - fancy bars slight text offset